So we were lying on our backs on the grass in the park next to

 "We're here to nail a yield sign with an apple core from half a

-throw for the gazillionth time.
-We're here to win the stuffed
+fake throw for the gazillionth time.
+We're here to win the

-what comes after death but tasting all the tiny moments that come
+over what comes after death but tasting all the tiny moments

-before it.
-We're here to be the coach when Wendell, the one whose
+that come before it.
+We're here to be the coach when Wendell,

-glasses always fog up, finally makes the only perfect backdoor
+the one whose glasses always fog up, finally makes the only

-some poor goaltender's neck into a Windsor knot.
-We're here to
+tying some poor goaltender's neck into a Windsor knot.
+We're

-watch the Rocket peer in for the sign, two out, bases loaded,
+here to watch the Rocket peer in for the sign, two out, bases

-bottom of the career.
-We're here to witness Tiger's lining up the
+loaded, bottom of the career.
+We're here to witness Tiger's

-22-foot double breaker to win and not need his autograph
+lining up the 22-foot double breaker to win and not need his

 "We're here to be able to do a one-and-a-half for our grandkids.